pschropp/Udacity_DataScience_Capstone_Starbucks/README.md

 A `requirements.txt` is also provided to facilitate the installation of necessary packages.

 # Licensing, Authors, Acknowledgements<a name="licensing"></a>
-The and original project statement are IP of Udacity and Starbucks.
+The dataset and original project statement are IP of Udacity and Starbucks.

 However, feel free to use the code of the Jupyter Notebook in this repo as you like.